boozinka/kb_network_automation/README.md

  - [ ] XIV.
 CI-CD Introduction
  - [ ] XV.
 Travis-CI Integration

+### Exercises:

 1. Pylint, pycodestyle, and Pylama Intro

-1a.
+   a.
 Copy the "fixme_orig.py" and the "my_devices.py" files from this week's course repository.
 Execute this "fixme_orig.py" code.
 It should successfully run and should print out NAPALM device facts.
 While the code is functional, there are some Python-style issues it.

-1b.
+   b.
 Run pylint against this "fixme_orig.py" file.
 Create a copy of fixme_orig.py; name the new file fixme_pylint.py.
 Fix all of the Pylint errors that are in this fixme_pylint.py file.

-1c.
+   c.
 Run pycodestyle against "fixme_orig.py".
 Create a copy of fixme_orig.py; name the new file fixme_pep8.py.
 Fix all of the pycodestyle errors that are in this fixme_pep8.py file.

-1d.
+   d.
 Run pylama against the "fixme_pep8.py" file.
 At this point, Pylama should report no errors. ***Note*** that by default, Pylama will run pycodestyle against your code.
 Consequently, you should see similar warnings and errors as you did when executing pycodestyle.
 Pylama, however, also supports additional linters which can potentially identify other issues.

 2. Black

-2a.
+   a.
 Copy the original "fixme_orig.py" file to a new file named "fixme_black.py".
 Run Black against this file in "diff" mode i.e. with the "--diff" flag to show the changes that Black *would* make to this file.

-2b.
+   b.
 Run Black against this "fixme_black.py" file.
 Now run pycodestyle against this file. ***Note***, Black should have automatically fixed all of the pycodestyle issues.
 Pylint is a bit more pedantic so Pylint would still flag some issues on this file.

 3. pytest Introduction

-3a.
+   a.
 Create a new directory named "test_ex3".
 In this directory, create a file named "test_simple.py".
 In this file, write two simple functions "my_add" and "my_mul" which add two values together and multiply two values together respectively (and then return these values).

-3b.
+   b.
 Create two test functions "test_my_add" and "test_my_mul".
 These test functions should assert that the appropriate values are returned by "my_add" and "my_mul".
 Run your tests using "py.test -s -v test_simple.py".

-3c.
+   c.
 Modify one of your assert statements to intentionally cause py.test to fail.
 Execute "py.test" again and view the failed test.

-3d.
+   d.
 Fix the assert statement that you intentionally broke in the previous step.
 Verify your tests now all pass successfully.

 4. pytest and Fixtures

-4a.
+   a.
 Create a new file named "test_netmiko.py".
 In this file, create a simple function that connects to arista1.lasthop.io and returns the Netmiko connection object.

-4b.
+   b.
 Add a test into "test_netmiko.py" where you verify the Netmiko find_prompt() method works properly.
 This test should use the Netmiko connection function that you created in Exercise 4a.

-4c.
+   c.
 Create a second test function named "test_show_version" where you verify the EOS software version (currently the software version value is "4.20.10M", but this is subject to change in the future).
 Verify both of your tests from Exercise 4b and 4c pass properly using "py.test -s -v".

-4d.
+   d.
 Copy your "test_netmiko.py" file into a file named "test_netmiko_fixture.py".
 Now refactor your new "test_netmiko_fixture.py" file.
 This new module should be the same as what you had in Exercise 4c except that you should make the Netmiko connection function a pytest fixture (with a scope of "module").
 Additionally, you should use this fixture for both of your test functions.
 Execute both of your tests in "test_netmiko_fixture.py" and verify they pass properly using "py.test -s -v test_netmiko_fixture.py".

 5. pytest conftest.py

-5a.
+   a.
 In a new directory named test_ex5, create a file named "conftest.py".
 In this file, copy the Netmiko connection function that you used as a fixture in the previous exercise.

-5b.
+   b.
 In a second file named "test_netmiko_conftest.py", re-create the same two test functions used in exercise4 (test_prompt, and test_show_version).
 Ensure those test functions are using the fixture from conftest.py.
 Execute "py.test -s -v" in this directory and verify your tests pass properly.

-5c.
+   c.
 Add a finalizer to your fixture such that Netmiko gracefully closes the SSH session at the end of all your tests.
 Verify all of your tests still pass using "py.test -s -v".

 6. [Optional] Integrating Travis-CI to your PyPlus Course Repository

    Disclaimer: please ensure that the below is appropriate for your GitHub account since you will be giving Travis-CI access into that account.

-6a.
+   a.
 In GitHub, create a fork of the "pyplus_course" repository (https://github.com/ktbyers/pyplus_course).

-6b.
+   b.
 Go to Travis-CI (https://travis-ci.com), in the top right corner, click "Sign in with GitHub".
 Follow the prompts to authorize your account.
 Once completed, click the "Activate" button on your user Dashboard/Repositories page.

-6c.
+   c.
 Select ONLY the forked "pyplus_course" repository and click "Approve & Install".

-6d.
+   d.
 Clone the "pyplus_course" repository that you forked earlier into your account on the AWS lab system.
 Edit the README.md to include some additional text.
 Commit this change, and then push this change back into GitHub (reminder, you should now be working on your fork of this 'pyplus_course' repository; consequently, you should be pushing the change back to your fork).

-6e.
+   e.
 In the Travis-CI dashboard, you should now see a process starting or running.
 This build is executing commands that it has discovered in the ".travis.yml" file.
 If all goes well you should see the results of the build shortly.

-6f.
+   f.
 If you want to intentionally create a failure in Travis-CI, then add a file named "my_test.py" to the base of the pyplus_course repository.
 In this file, ensure there is a pycodestyle or black issue.
 For example, add a=22 with no spaces around the equals sign.
 Commit this file using Git.
 Push this file back into your pyplus_course repository.
 Travis-CI should now fail as both the 'pylama .' check and the 'black --check .' will fail.